 2. Install OBS via Snap in Ubuntu

-If you don’t like to install OBS screen recorder through third-party repositories, then Snap package can be used.
-This open source streaming software – OBS is available via as snap package in Ubuntu software center.
-If you are using Ubuntu 16.04 or older, then check out the detailed instruction on How to use Snap packages in Ubuntu Linux.
+If you don’t like installing the OBS screen recorder through third-party repositories, the Snap package can be used.
+This open source streaming software – OBS, is available via a snap package in the Ubuntu software center.
+If you are using Ubuntu 16.04 or older, check out the detailed instructions on How to use Snap packages in Ubuntu Linux.
 Otherwise, search the OBS software in Ubuntu software center and install.

 Or use the below command into the Terminal:

 snap install obs-studio